BYalini/project_programming_for_data_analysis/README.md

 * Select <span style="background-color:#EBF5FB">*Kernel -> Restart Kernel and Run All Cells* </span> from top menu

 ## Project Introduction
-* In this project,  I am simulating a sample 2000 Irish adult height, weight, gender and ethinicity.
+* In this project,  I am simulating a sample 2000 Irish adult height, weight, gender, ethinicity and salary.

 * The height of each gender is approximated by a normal distribution.

 * In reality, weights of men and women slightly deviate from the normal distribution.
 However, for simplicity I have assumed weight too can also represented by a normal distribtuion.

-* I have assumed the sample consists of equal numbers of males and females
+* I have assumed the sample consists of equal numbers of males and females.

 * The distrivutuion of ethnicity reflects the measurements of the last census survey.

+* Salaries are log-normally distributed with mean=10 and standard deviation=1.

 ## Simulating Variables